glg-public/gds-cc-screamer/README.md

 Github actions run directly from the repository without a build step, so no opportunity to do `npm install` at runtime.

+## Why review comments and not checks api?

+Review comments allow you to use github's "suggestion" comments, which allow the PR author to click-to-commit the fix.

 ## Example Usage:

 ```yml